Nikojuu/the-wild-oasis/README.md

 # The Wild Oasis

-Main course in Jonas Schmedtmann's Ultimate React Course
+Main course in Jonas Schmedtmann's Ultimate React Course.
+Built with React query and Supabase.